theredfoxlee/scarlet/README.md

 # scarlet
 Scarlet is an instant messenger.
-It's one of our task from programming classes.
+It's one of our tasks from programming classes.

 ### contributors
 - theredfoxlee